sandinmyjoints/zero-to-node-short/presentation.md

 * I started cicero doing filesystem operations with sync methods like `fs.openSync`.

-* But why is that a problem?

-* Node is single-threaded.
+* That's a problem: Node is single-threaded.

 * Anything that blocks can halt the entire process.